Tips for Memorizing Songs

 As musicians, we all have to memorize music, lyrics, chords, dynamics and more.
 That alone can be daunting and definitely requires some effort.
 It’s easier to memorize a song you really like or perhaps one you’ve written yourself.

 I find the best way to start memorizing a song you didn’t write is to listen to it as much as possible.
-Put it on your portable player and listen both actively and passively.
+Put it on your portable player and listen actively and passively.

 Find the chord charts and lyrics and decide on the best key for your singing purposes.
 Double check the chords against the song.
 Practice the song over and over again.
-I like using Youtube and also looping programs to work on especially hard sections.
+I like using YouTube and also looping programs to work on especially hard sections.

-I have a hard time remembering lyrics so I personally need to write them down and speak them out loud as a monologue.
+I have a hard time remembering lyrics, so I need to write them down and speak them out loud as a monologue.
 Instead of being a rhythmic memorization I am now learning a story.
 It makes it easier for me if I get lost during a practice or performance.
 I’ll remember the story more than random rhymes.
 That is if the song is well written.

 I also break down verse and chorus by chords.
 I’ll write out just the simple chord progressions by section and play them over and over again.
 I also try to find if there are easier ways to play the chords.
 Look for common fingering between the chords.
 Perhaps use bar chords instead of open chords for a section.

 Once I have the story and the chords I just repeat, repeat, repeat.
 And last but not least, practice the last parts first.
 People tend to forget the second half of songs, so start with the last verses first.